 In Saigon, South Vietnam's national police chief Brig.
-Gen. Nguyen Ngoc Loan summarily executes an accused Viet Cong spy with a bullet to the head.
+Gen. Nguyen Ngoc Loan summarily executed an accused Viet Cong spy with a bullet to the head on this date.

-Unfortunately for the general, he happens to shoot him right in front of NBC cameraman Vo Suu and Associated Press photographer Eddie Adams.
+Unfortunately for the general, he happened to shoot him right in front of NBC cameraman Vo Suu and Associated Press photographer Eddie Adams.